-Barker shoes have been an English tradition for over a hundred years.
-Only the most carefully selected leathers are used and the uppers are shaped on the last by hand, many other traditional shoemaking methods are still employed including slow natural drying and polishing.
-This is why Barker English shoes have a unique quality that no machine can ever match.
+Barker shoes have been an English tradition for over a hundred years, only the most carefully selected leathers are used and the uppers are shaped on the last by hand.
+Many other traditional shoemaking methods are still employed, this is why Barker English shoes have a unique quality that no machine can ever match.

-Alternatively take a look at the Barker Shoes AW13
+Take a look at the Barker Shoes AW14

 The Barker Shoes complete collection featuring all of the Barker Shoe Range & Accessories.
 We can order any shoe, so if you can not find a shoe featured in the SS2014 brochure on our site please call one of our sales team on 0116 271 2081 (local rate) or if you need any assistance.

 The Barker Shoes Creative Collection featuring Traditional Barker quality & a strong feel for contemporary design.

 The Barker Shoes Country Collection featuring Goodyear Stormwelts, double leather or Dainite rubber soles.

 Unique collection of styles created using the finest aniline dyed calfskins